 Dr John Mackellar has studied the various aspects of travel medicine, an area of medical practice which requires knowledge and experience in all areas of health care – a bit like general practice – but which applies to Australians travelling to foreign countries.
-Both have been awarded certificates in travel medicine by The International Society of Travel Medicine and both have had many years of vaccination experience.
-No other medical practice in northern Victoria offers such expertise.
+He has been awarded a certificate in travel medicine by The International Society of Travel Medicine and has had many years of vaccination experience.

 Of course, vaccination is just the beginning of your preparation for overseas travel and your travel doctor will advise on problems which may affect children, the ill and the aged.

 Women who may be pregnant or expect to be pregnant are a special group and are sometimes unaware of the problems which may affect the foetus.

 Our practice nurses, all experienced in travel medicine, will assist with most aspects of the consultation – often advising in diarrhoea prevention and management, altitude sickness, malaria and Zika prevention.